 Etymology

-The specific epithet "dasyphyllum (das-ee-FIL-um)" means "having dense, shaggy leaves; dasyphyllous" and refers to the leaves covered with short, soft hairs.
+The specific epithet "dasyphyllum (pronounced das-ee-FIL-um)" means "having dense, shaggy leaves; dasyphyllous" and refers to the leaves of this species covered with short, soft hairs.

 Origin

-Sedum dasyphyllum is native to southern, central, and south-eastern Europe and Turkey (Anatolia) and rare in the western Mediterranean Region and North Africa.
-It usually grows among the rocks at elevations from sea level to 8.200 feet (2,500 m).
+Sedum dasyphyllum is native to southern, central, and south-eastern Europe, Turkey (Anatolia), the western Mediterranean Region, and North Africa.
+It usually grows among the rocks at elevations from sea level up to 8.200 feet (2,500 m).

 Description